 Museum of Visual Art in Leipzig, Virtual Normality – Net Artists 2.0

 Aqua Art Fair during Art Basel Miami Beach, works on aluminum, The Goldfinger Suite

-Works on aluminum in a collector’s home:
+Works (dye sublimation on aluminum) at a collector’s home:

 2017 Screen Present Tense, HDLU, Meštrović Pavilion, Croatia, c.
 Sandra Sterle & Klaudio Štefančić